-The Mfolozi River is a river in KwaZulu-Natal, formed by the confluence of the Black Mfolozi and White Mfolozi Rivers near the south eastern boundary of the Hluhluwe-Mfolozi Game Reserve in King Cetshwayo District Municipality (DM).
+The Mfolozi River is the main river flowing along the south eastern boundary of the Hluhluwe-Mfolozi Game Reserve in the King Cetshwayo District Municipality District Municipality (KCDM).
 The Mfolozi River flows south east into the Indian Ocean just north of Richards Bay.
-The Black and White Mfolozi Rivers are part of the main rivers supplying water to Zululand District Municipality with others being the uPhongolo and uMkhuze Rivers.
+The Black and White Mfolozi Rivers are tributaries of the Mfolozi River and are part of the main rivers supplying water to Zululand District Municipality, with others being the uPhongolo and uMkhuze Rivers.
+The Mfolozi System is located in the secondary catchments W21, W22 and W23, covering a total area of approximately 10 000 km2.

 The Mfolozi System is located in the secondary catchments W21, W22 and W23 with Klipfontein Dam serving as a domestic water supply dam for Vryheid and surrounding areas.
-Klipfontein Dam is on the White Mfolozi River in the W21A quaternary and is situated in the upper reaches of the White Mfolozi River (Figure 17.2).
+The Klipfontein Dam is on the White Mfolozi River in Quaternary Catchment (QC) W21A in the upper reaches of the White Mfolozi River (Figure 17.2).